Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - A Day in the Limelight: In the manga version, he gets an expanded version of his fight with Garou, covering an entire issue.
-He does considerably better than the webcomic implied, although he still loses in the end.
+He does considerably better than the webcomic implied, being the first A-Class hero to injure Garou, although he still loses in the end.

 - Improbable Aiming Skills: His balls can ricochet off walls several times before hitting their mark.

 - Meaningful Name: His name can be read as testicles in Japanese language.

 - Nice Hat: Golden Ball wears a beanie.

 - Obfuscating Stupidity: Pretends to be completely drunk to make Garou let his guard down then pulls a sneak attack once they're in an alley where he can ricochet his shots properly.